porkhack/porkhack21-part1shipping/README.md

         day-index: {
           '*': {
             _type: "application/vnd.trellisfw.asns.1+json",
+            _rev: 0,
             '*': {
-              _type: "application/vnd.trellisfw.asn.porkhack.1+json"
+              _type: "application/vnd.trellisfw.asn.porkhack.1+json",
+              _rev: 0
 } } } } } } };
 ```
 Note that every level is its own resource (i.e. has an `_type`) except `day-index`.
 This means that when you GET `/bookmarks/trellisfw/asns`, the response will include every day that you have an ASN with a `shipdate` of that day.
 Also, the `'*'` means that it will use the same types for each day.
 The bottom level is the actual ASN's, for those we'll use `_type` `application/vnd.trellisfw.asn.porkhack.1+json`.
+We'll get into why the `_rev: 0` is in there when we discuss live streaming change feeds below.
+For now, just make sure it's there.

 Now, you'll want to `npm install @oada/client` and we can go ahead and POST our dummy ASN all in one go and it will ensure the path exists (assuming you have your domain, token, and that tree in variables):
 ```